mmoore483/project1-htmlcss/README.md

   - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Plan Your Visit and Contact Us page.
 It is identical across all pages to allow for easy, consistent navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - As previously mentioned, the navigation bar has an underline for the active page and when the user hovers over another navigation link, a dotted line appears.
-  - The logo is linked to the home page, so the user can click that at any time to return to the landing page.
+  - The logo is linked to the home page, so the user can click that at any time to return to the home page.

 ![Nav Bar](assets/images/navbar.png)

 __Home Hero Image and Call To Action__

   - The first image seen when accessing the page is of the historical landmark itself so should be instantly recognisable to site visitors.
-Overlayed at the bottom is  large title stating the name of the landmark, Penshaw Monument to avoid confusion.
+Overlayed at the bottom is a large title stating the name of the landmark, Penshaw Monument so the user knows what the site is about.
 The image has a darkened gradient over it to contrast with the white text.
-  - There is a call to action button directing people to the Plan Your Visit page as this is likely to be the place users want to access as it contains all the practical information for visiting.
+  - There is a call to action button directing people to the Plan Your Visit page as in accordance with the user stories, this is likely to be the place users want to access as it contains all the practical information for visiting.
 The button is in the accent colour taken from the image to maintain a common colour scheme across the site.
 The button also has the dotted underline on hover effect so the user knows when they are about to click it.

 __Home Blurb__